Dynamical phase transition to localized states in the two-dimensional random walk conditioned on partial currents

 {\it Conclusions--} We have shown that the two-dimensional random walk conditioned on partial currents undergoes a DPT between delocalized bands and localized vortices, where particles condensate around the slit edges and a $\mathbb{Z}_2$ reflection symmetry is spontaneously broken.
+In principle, this DPT should be observable in experiments based on driven diffusive systems via an accurate characterization of the probability distribution of partial currents.
+While our analyses assume the presence of a sizable driving field, a change of field strength does not lead to any qualitatively different behavior.
+For zero field, however, we find that the band regime is absent from the dynamics.

 Intriguing localization phenomena have also been observed in other random walks, e.g.~in the maximal entropy random walk on a lattice \cite{burda2009}, which can also be understood as the result of conditioning on a particular observable \cite{coghi2019}, or in random walks on complex networks, where some DPTs have been also investigated \cite{bacco16a}.
 Many interesting questions remain open, however, regarding, for example, the existence of similar localization effects when other processes (including exclusion effects or interactions) or number of spatial dimensions are considered.
 Whether such effects are relevant in dissipative quantum walks \cite{attal2012,garnerone2012} (where the spectral theory of Liouvillians can be brought to bear \cite{macieszczak16a,minganti18a}) is also an interesting question, as an answer in the affirmative might stimulate a search for potential relationships to well-known localization effects in quantum mechanics \cite{anderson1958,nandkishore2015}.